 Mary McGee (December 12, 1936 – November 27, 2024)

 The first woman to compete in motorcycle road racing and motocross events in the United States, McGee was the first person to ride the Baja 500.
 She competed in motorcycle road racing and motocross from 1960 to 1976, then began competition again in 2000 in vintage motocross events.
 Her last race was in 2012.
 In 2013, McGee was named an FIM Legend for her pioneering motorcycle racing career.
 She was inducted into the AMA Motorcycle Hall of Fame in 2018.
-McGee died from complications of a stroke at the age of 87 just one day before the release of the documentary Motorcycle Mary, which was released on ESPN's YouTube channel.
+McGee died from complications of a stroke at the age of 87 just one day before the release of the documentary Motorcycle Mary, which aired on ESPN's YouTube channel.

 Barbara Taylor Bradford